• Skip to primary navigation

 Love This Recipe?Click On A Star To Rate It!

-This creamy polenta recipe is so versatile, you can use it as a side dish or load it with tasty toppings and serve it as the main course!
-Perfect for serving with lamb, pork, chicken, veal, or veggies, this basic polenta with Parmesan is an easy recipe you will want to add to your weekly rotation!
+This polenta recipe is so versatile that you can use it as a side dish or load it with tasty toppings and serve it as the main course.
+It is wonderfully creamy and a great alternative side dish for rice or pasta.
+Perfect for serving with lamb, pork, chicken, veal, or veggies, this basic polenta with Parmesan is an easy recipe to add to your weekly rotation.

 Servings: 4 servings